trentm/ircgrep/README.md

 By default `ircgrep` search back 7 days.
 You can specify a particular number of days with the `-d|--days N` option:

     ircgrep -d 30 node.js 'require\.main'

+## Known channel logs

+To grep logs for a channel, ircgrep has to know about a log location for that channel.
+For example "#node.js" on irc.freenode.net has backups at <http://nodejs.debuggable.com/>.
+Use the following to list known channels:

+    ircgrep -l

 ## Why is it slow the first time?